wiicode/cybersecurity-framework/bronze-training/penetration-testing.md

 Each of the tests described below can be run as either a blackbox or whitebox operation:

 * _**Vulnerability identification in bespoke or niche software**_ - Most commonly used in web applications.
-This type of testing must give feedback to developers on coding practices which [avoid introducing the categories of vulnerability identified](https://www.ncsc.gov.uk/guidance/cloud-security-principle-7-secure-development).
+This type of testing must give feedback to developers on coding practices which [avoid introducing the categories of vulnerability identified](#).

 * _**Scenario driven testing aimed at identifying vulnerabilities**_- The penetration testers explore a particular scenario to discover whether it leads to a vulnerability in your defences.
 Scenario's include: Lost laptop, unauthorised device connected to internal network, and compromised DMZ host, but there are many others possible.
 You should consider, based on previous incidents, which scenarios are most relevant to your organisation.

 * _**Scenario driven testing of detection and response capability**_ - In this version of scenario driven testing, the aim is to also gauge the detection and response capabilities your organisation has in place.
 This will help you understand their efficacy and coverage in the particular scenario.
-This is an area of current work by the NCSC, further information will be available shortly, please [contact us](https://www.ncsc.gov.uk/section/about-this-website/contact-us) if you have a particular need in this area.
+This is an area of current work by the BCSF, further information will be available shortly, please [contact us](#) if you have a particular need in this area.

 ***